-The Off Payroll rules came into play in April 2021 (for private sector clients).
+The IR35 (Off Payroll) rules came into play in April 2021 (for private sector clients).
 An exemption exists if a business meets the definition of a ‘small company’.
-Here we look at what the small company exemption means in practice.

 In brief, what is IR35 and the Off Payroll working rules?